VANGUARD GROUP INC Acquires Ne - GuruFocus.com

-On July 31, 2023, VANGUARD GROUP INC, a renowned investment firm, made a significant move in the stock market by acquiring a new stake in Phinia Inc. This article aims to provide an in-depth analysis of this transaction, the profiles of both the guru and the traded stock company, and the potential implications of this deal.
+On July 31, 2023, VANGUARD GROUP INC, a renowned investment firm, acquired a new stake in Fortrea Holdings Inc (FTRE, Financial), a leading provider of comprehensive clinical trial management and patient access solutions.
+This article provides an in-depth analysis of the transaction, the profiles of the guru and the traded company, and the potential implications of this investment.

 Transaction Details